minlexx/xnovacmd/README.md

 # xnovacmd
 Desktop client for [XNova](http://xnova.su/) browser game, written using Python 3 + Qt 5 (PyQt5)

-Still a lot of work in progress, but I can a light at the end.
+Still a lot of work in progress, but I can see a light at the end.

 Requirements to run: